mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The sections below describe instructions for instantiating the test runner, loading each test file, and executing each test within a test file.
-Test runners SHOULD NOT share state created by processing a test file with the processing of subsequent test files, and likewise for tests within a test file.
+Test runners MUST NOT share state created by processing a test file with the processing of subsequent test files, and likewise for tests within a test file.